Laguna Beach, California: 20th century

 The city was deemed a smoke-free place by Laguna Beach Council on May 23, 2017.
 Ordinance 1624 was imposed by the Beach Council to prohibit smoking in all public places in the city.

+Since the founding of Laguna Beach Art Association in 1913, the community has been considered an open-minded artist village.
+The election of Robert F. Gentry in 1982 marked the first openly gay elected official in southern California and the first openly gay mayor in the state.
+The city has held a sizable LGBTQ population since the 20th century.
+The Boom Boom Room of the Coast Inn was a nightclub and disco that predominately catered to the gay community until it shut down in 2007.

 1993 fire

 In October 1993, a fire in Laguna Beach destroyed or damaged 441 homes and burned more than 14,000 acre.
 The National Fire Protection Association listed it as the seventh-largest loss wildland fire in the United States.
-To avoid a recurrence of the damage to animals that occurred during the fire, a wildlife corridor is being created between Laguna Beach and the Cleveland National Forest in order to ensure that animals can retreat fire safely if needed.
+To avoid a recurrence of the damage to animals that occurred during the fire, a wildlife corridor is being created between Laguna Beach and the Cleveland National Forest in order to ensure that animals can retreat from fire safely if needed.